-macOS JPG File Truncation Bug More Pervasive Than Originally Thought
+macOS Image Capture Bug More Pervasive Than Originally Thought

 The reason is said to be because the bug is located inside Apple's ImageCaptureCore framework, which is a part of macOS that all developers must use to connect to digital cameras.
 The only app that isn't affected is said to be Apple's Photos app, which uses other undocumented APIs to talk to iOS devices.

-Essentially, the pervasive Mac bug causes HEIC files imported from iOS devices and converted to JPG to contain more than 1.5MB of empty data appended to the end of each file, increasing the file size and eating up storage exponentially.
+Essentially, the pervasive Mac bug causes HEIC files imported from iOS devices and converted to JPG to contain more than 1.5MB of empty data appended to the end of each file, increasing the file size and eating up storage.
 As an example, Doerner said he discovered more than 12,000 JPG files in his own photo library containing this extra unwanted data, resulting in over 20GB of wasted disk space.

 Apple is apparently aware of the bug, but until a patch arrives, one short term workaround for future transfers is to prevent your iPhone or iPad from using the HEIF format when taking photos: To do so, launch the Settings app, select Camera -> Formats and check Most Compatible.

-Note: This article title is wrong.
-The files are not being truncated.
-Rather, data is being appended to the end of the files.